yeswzc/LivingInUS/README.md

 ##   ##
 ## 5 海外优青
-My first try was during 2021-2022 when I thought it is a easy step.
-I thought it would be inteviews like other jobs, but it turnes out like a grant.
+My first try was during 2021-2022 when I thought it a easy step.
+I thought it would be inteviews like other jobs, but it turneed out like a grant application.
 I have friends that planed more than a year with their advisor's helping them.
-But I can't find help now, so I give up.
-And I don't plan to go back home country in near future.
+But I can't find help and my own research is like 打野, so I give up.
+I say 打野 because one of my PhD advisor once said about his own research is ok but his 在外面打野 made bigger paper like Cell and Nature.
+I don't plan to go back home country in near future.
+So I give up.

 The best chance is that: you have >= 3 10+ IF(impact factor) papers, or one CNS paper + one 10+ IF paper.
 Your studies have focused in one main scientic area, novelty and has potential benifit in public health or business gains.
 You also need to propose your new research idea.